Access4Learning/sif3-framework-dotnet/README.md

     NOTE: This current release is a Beta version that should only be used for inspection and prototyping.
 It is still a work in progress and not intended for commercial use as yet.

+### Contributing to this framework

+See the wiki associated with this repository for information on:

+* contributing to this framework
+* the Java coding style to be used and
+* the structure of the SIF 3 Framework repositories

 ###Download Instructions

 #####Option 1 - As a Zip.